Artwork Page for Bedtime

 Description

-Oil painting of a topless person with medium-light skin tone raising both arms to adjust their hair in a mirror, their back to us, side of their right breast showing.
-They wear a red skirt and red wrap around their hair.
+A vertically oriented oil painting depicts a topless woman with medium-light skin tone raising both arms to adjust her hair in a mirror, her back to us, side of her right breast showing.
+She wears a red skirt and red wrap around her hair.
 A bed with white sheets and pulled-back pink and blue covers in front of a blue wall is reflected in the mirror.
 Left of the mirror, a pink curtain drapes over a yellow wall.

 Bedtime